 • Affordable Housing for Seniors

-The monthly board and lodging rate is determined by the Department of Health and fluctuates from time to time.
+The monthly board and lodging rate is determined by the Department of Health and Community Services and fluctuates from time to time.
 A financial assessment is required as part of the application process to long term care.

-To apply for admission to long term care, you must contact your local Public Health Nurse or Social Worker.
-The resident is assessed to determine the required level of care and the facility’s capacity to meet the anticipated needs.
-A tour of the facility is strongly encouraged and contact may be made by phone to setup an appointment.
+To apply for admission to long term care, you must contact your local Public Health Nurse or Continuing Care Social Worker.
+The individual is assessed to determine his or her required level of care and the facility's capacity to meet the anticipated needs.
+A tour of the facility is strongly encouraged and contact may be made by phone to set up an appointment (646-5800, Ext.
+0).
 Admissions are limited to those individuals who require Level III and Level IV nursing care.